Outlaw Rogue DPS Rotation, Cooldowns, and Abilities — The War Within (11.2)

 Keep It Rolling

-Keep It Rolling is mostly played in Mythic+ environments, and the actual gameplay priority for it is fairly
+Keep It Rolling is the go-to talent for all builds, and the actual gameplay priority for it is fairly

 straightforward.
 You simply use